All the Sun Princess Dining Options – So Many Choices, So Little Time

 Ultimate balcony dining

-I think that one of the nicest ways to celebrate time with someone you love is an Ultimate Balcony Breakfast which was one step above room service.
+I think that one of the nicest ways to celebrate time with someone you love is an Ultimate Balcony Breakfast, which was one step above room service.
 This truly was the ultimate way to indulge and relax on our last sea day and to celebrate our great mother-daughter cruise.

-Room service attendants brought a larger table for our balcony which they covered with a nice tablecloth.
+Room service attendants brought a larger table for our balcony, which they covered with a nice tablecloth.
 Then they covered the table with plate after plate of food, bubbly for mimosas, along with hot coffee and tea.

 It was a lot of food that we truly enjoyed as the sun and ocean breezes warmed us up.
 After such a filling brunch, we didn’t need any more food till dinner.